inferno-framework/inferno-framework.github.io/docs/writing-tests/making-requests.md

   fhir_search(:patient, params: { family: 'Smith' }, search_method: :post)
   fhir_search('Patient', params: { family: 'Smith' }, search_method: :post)

+  # Fetch all resources from a paginated bundle resource from the last search request.
+  # It will add an info message to the runnable if the bundle contains a resource type other than Patient.
+  fetch_all_bundled_resources(resource_type: 'Patient')

+  # Fetch all resources with options
+  # - Uses a specific bundle instead of defaulting to the bundle resource from the last search request
+  # - Follows up to 10 pagination links (default is 20)
+  # - Specifies additional resource types that could be in the bundle
+  # It will add an info message to the runnable if the bundle contains a resource type other than
+  # Composition, Patient, or ServiceRequest.
+  fetch_all_bundled_resources(
+    resource_type: 'Composition',
+    bundle: some_bundle,
+    max_pages: 10,
+    additional_resource_types: ['Patient', 'ServiceRequest']
+  )

   # Perform a FHIR transaction
   transaction_bundle = FHIR::Bundle.new(
     type: 'transaction',